Midas-M/nlgNetarchive/README.md

 to harvest Danish websites as required by the latest Danish Legal Deposit Act.
 As of Januar 1st 2017,  The Danish State and University Library is now part of The Royal Danish Library NetarchiveSuite was released on July 2007 as Open Source under the LGPL license.
 The French National Library (BnF) and the Austrian National Libraries (ONB) joined the project in 2008.
+NLG forked the project in 2017.

 Getting Started
 ===============